CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ### Compute
 I use a compute shader to perform physics calculations (gravity, wind, etc..) on Bezier curves that represent individual grass blades.
 I also use this to perform culling optimizations: based on distance, orientation, and the view-frustum.

-### Tesselation
+### Tessellation
-To generate grass vertices, I tesselate the grass blade using a quad based on how far it is from the camera. **A blade is more detailed the closer it is**.
+To generate grass vertices, I tessellate the grass blade using a quad based on how far it is from the camera. **A blade is more detailed the closer it is**.

 ### Rendering
-After a grass is tesselated, I compute a fragments lerped values in the evaluation tesselation phase.
+After a grass is tessellated, I compute a fragments lerped values in the evaluation tesselation phase.
 After that, I perform simple lambert shading on each fragment.

 ### Contents